-What Do Wind Turbine Service Technician Do?
+What You Need to Know About Wind Turbine Service Technician

-Job Description: Inspect, diagnose, adjust, or repair wind turbines.
+Occupation Description Inspect, diagnose, adjust, or repair wind turbines.
 Perform maintenance on wind turbine equipment including resolving electrical, mechanical, and hydraulic malfunctions.

-A Day in the Life of a Wind Turbine Service Technician
+Wind Turbine Service Technician Responsibilities

 - Troubleshoot or repair mechanical, hydraulic, or electrical malfunctions related to variable pitch systems, variable speed control systems, converter systems, or related components.